 A great Inbound Marketing strategy achieves the following milestones:

-- the contents rank better on search engines (especially Google) and the brand is more visible;
+- Better rankings on search engines (especially Google) and the brand is more visible;

-- conversion rates are increased so the company sells more, spending less;
+- Increased conversion rates so the company sells more, spending less;

 What are the differences between Inbound and Outbound Marketing?